dartbill/URLShortener/README.md

 # URL Shortener

 ## Information
 This website is a easy way to shorten a URL.
-It generates a unique url which will then redirect you to your website of choice!
+It generates a unique URL which will then redirect you to your website of choice.
+If that URL has already been shortened we will let you know!

 ## Usage